 Birth Work is Part of a Larger Revolution

 If birth work isn’t part of a larger vision of social change for you, then I would invite you to spend some time thinking about that.
 Do you want to just help some clients have marginally better births?
 Or do you want to see the system turned on its head, restoring and honoring the life bringing power of women?
 The hospital system is an extension of our colonial, patriarchal society.
 This revolution is not about needing more evidence, or more legitimacy to try to help women get their voices heard in the hospital.
 It certainly is not about a fucking certification.
-If you’re on our team, which is a RADICAL shift towards love and life, then it is about envisioning and leading the way towards that fundamentally more life affirming society.
+If you’re on our team, which is working towards a RADICAL shift towards love and life, then it is about envisioning and leading the way towards that fundamentally more life affirming society.
 That would include a radical shift in all of our institutions – hospitals, prisons, policing, schools, and the government structure itself.
 If your birth work doesn’t include looking at all of those areas, it will feel hopeless, and like you are trying to put a bandaid on a fire hydrant.

 Hang out with us here at Indie Birth, where we are turning the fire hose off, and restoring balance to the sacred birthing year.
+We train exceptional doulas in our Doula Academy.